Talking to children about feelings

 Being a role model

 It is important for parents to highlight that help-seeking is not a sign of weakness, and that it is instead a sign of strength.
-This is especially true for parents experiencing mental health difficulties themselves – NSPCC have a really useful webpage about parenting during coronavirus and parenting with mental health issues.
+This is especially true for parents experiencing mental health difficulties themselves – NSPCC has a really useful webpage about parenting during coronavirus and parenting with mental health issues.
 The Young Minds Parents Helpline is also a really useful source of support.

 Taking positive steps